ang-zeyu/infisearch/docs/src/indexer/language.md

 ## Note on Stop Words

 A slightly different approach with stop words is taken **by default** in that stop words are only filtered at **query time** for certain types of queries.
-Currently, this is for free-text queries with more than two terms, since the inverse document frequency of such terms are likely to have become negligible compared to other terms in the query at this point.
+Currently, this is for **free-text queries with more than two terms**, since the impact of such terms are likely to have become negligible compared to other terms in the query at this point.

 Moreover, splitting up the index means that such commonly occuring words are likely to be completely and separately placed into one file.
 This means that information for stop words is never requested unless necessary:
 - For processing phrase queries (eg. `"for tomorrow"`)